arielsbecker/nebulas-core-bin/README.md

     ./NebulasNova.AppImage

-The first time you launch the .appimage, you'll see it copies several files to your user folder, then it launches the **neb** binary.
+The first time you launch the .appimage, you'll see it copies several files to your user folder.
+Those are config files needed to run the binary.
+It will end without launching Nebulas.

 If everything's done right, you'll see something like this:

 ![Screenshot of the .appimage launching](screenshot1.png)

+To do so, you just need to launch the script again, as follows:

+    ./NebulasNova.AppImage

 By launching it a second time, you'll have a prompt asking you to choose between four choices: